 Courses You Can Complete

-First aid training is an important ohs act requirement and sometimes a life skill for employees to have, not only for the office but also for their personal life as well.
-The Occupational Health and Safety Act require companies to train employees in First Aid, thereby ensuring that the workplace is prepared to treat any injuries or unexpected emergencies.
+First aid training is an important OHS act requirement and sometimes a life skill for employees to have, not only for the office but also for their personal life as well.
+The Occupational Health and Safety Act requires companies to train employees in First Aid, thereby ensuring that the workplace is prepared to treat any injuries or unexpected emergencies.
 All of our First Aid courses are also administered by registered paramedics within field operational experience.

 The accredited first aid training at Absolute Health Services includes a wide range of theoretical and practical content, ranging from scene safety, primary and secondary survey, bleeding control, wounds, fractures, burns, shock, CPR, medical and trauma emergencies and more.